Do You Have It?"

 - Excited Kids' Show Host: Mike O'Malley, Type 1.

 - Getting Crap Past the Radar: "Hell" was used once.
-Sure, it was a reference to Meat Loaf's album, "Bat Out of Hell", but still.
+Sure, it was a reference to Meat Loaf's album, "Bat Out of Hell", but still, that's not a word usually used on a kids' show.

 - Huge Guy, Tiny Girl: Mike towers over the 5-foot Moira.